al-caveman/cavemark/README.md

   - Simple markdown-like syntax for authors.
   - Generates beautiful LaTeX-like HTML for your website.
   - As a result, you easily type less to do much more.
-On the other hand, if you use other markdown variants, such as `mistune`, you (as a user posting texts in markdown) will need to write a tedius code to get close to what CaveMark does automatically.
+On the other hand, if you use other markdown variants, such as [mistune](https://github.com/lepture/mistune), you (as a user posting texts in markdown) will need to write a tedius code to get close to what CaveMark does automatically.
   - It's also lightweight and efficient.
-I will soon benchmark it against `mistune`, and I think it will be as fast, or faster.
+I will soon benchmark it against [mistune](https://github.com/lepture/mistune), and I think it will be as fast, or faster.

  Currently, the following are supported: